Listed below are the best markets in Mumbai:

 2. Chor Bazaar

 Crowded streets and crumbling buildings make up the premise of Chor Bazaar's history that dates back to 150 years.
 The market has a famous image of a "thieves market" however, not everything sold here is stolen or illegal.
 Chor Bazaar derived its name from the originally known - Shor Bazaar or "noisy market" (as the Britishers liked to call it).
 Many kinds of fancy goods can be found here at unbelievably low prices, making it one of the most popular markets for shopping at Mumbai.
 It is a must-visit place if you like collecting vintage items like lamps, old devices, antiques and rusty belongings.
 If you aren't interested in shopping, visit this place for relishing the beauty of antiquity.
+This is definitely the cheapest market in Mumbai.

 Location: South Mumbai - Mutton Street, near Mohammad Ali Road